Find the right Trade School for you

 - Potential for distance learning, if you live far away from your school

-Keep in mind, the Federal Trade Commission (FTC) suggests that before choosing a school, students should check with the school's accrediting body to ensure proper standards are being met.
-The school's catalog should have contact information for its accrediting body.
-The FTC also suggests paying special attention to the schools facilities and instructors; determining if extra costs are involved; and asking about graduation, student loan debt incurred by students, and employment rates.
-You may also wish to check with the attorney general in your state to see if the school has any complaints against it.
+Keep in mind, the Federal Trade Commission (FTC) suggests that before choosing trade or vocational schools, students should check with the school's accrediting body to ensure proper standards are being met.
+The school's catalogue should have contact information for its accrediting body.
+The FTC also suggests:

 Search By U.S. Cities: